KIT-MRT/arbitration_graphs/docs/tasks/5_cost_arbitration.md

 ---
-title: "Task 5: Arbitrate based on predicted utility"
-description: Learn how the cost arbitrator can help you to arbitrate between behaviors based on their expected cost/utility.
+title: "Arbitration Graphs Tutorial"
 ---

-# Cost Arbitrator
+# Task 5: Arbitrate based on predicted utility

 Learn how the cost arbitrator can help you to arbitrate between behaviors based on their expected cost/utility.